Imagine

 Maasai in the news

-It's an issue the Maasai have thought about.
-The proposed General Assembly of elders would, it has been suggested, be underpinned by a constitution specifying how the money should be distributed and used.
+thought about.
+The proposed General Assembly of elders would, it has

+But for Isaac at least, it is not primarily about the money.
+"What matters is the respect," he says.
 He has hosted a series of live phone-ins in the indigenous Maa language - and the phones have been buzzing.

 To Western ears, it might sound counter-intuitive for the Maasai to be hotly debating notions such as intellectual property, copyright and trademarks - such emblems of modern capitalism.